svlad-90/livelooping/md/input-controller/input-controller.md

 ### Switching the FX unit presets

-The described above **"Manipulator"** and **"Voodoo Finisher"** fx unit types have one to one relation to VST plugins with the same names.
+The described above **"Manipulator"** and **"Voodoo Finisher"** fx unit types have one-to-one relation to VST plugins with the same names.

 That means, that when working in those modes, it would be useful for the user to be able to change the presets of those VST-s without touching the DAW.

-**LIVELOOPING** project implements such possibility.
-User can jump between the presets of the 2 above-mentioned VST plugins, using:
+**LIVELOOPING** project implements such a possibility.
+Users can jump between the presets of the 2 above-mentioned VST plugins, using:
   - **"Hold + 8"** short-cut on KP3+ to select the next VST preset
   - **"Hold + 7"** short-cut on KP3+ to select the previous VST preset